gregsdennis/Manatee.Json/docs_source/usage/schema/overview.md

 ## Drafts

-There are currently four active drafts of the JSON Schema specification:
+There are currently five active drafts of the JSON Schema specification:

 - Draft-03
 - Draft-04